PelleLille/hsl-docs/functions.rst

   .. staticmethod:: memcpy(pointer, data)

-    Copy the binary content of (string) data into memory location pointed to by a :data:`FFIValue` of ``pointer`` type.
-The caller must make sure the pointer location has a sufficient length.
+    Copy the binary content of (string) data into memory location pointed to by an :data:`FFIValue` of ``pointer`` type.
+The caller must make sure the pointer location is of sufficient length.

-    :param FFIValue pointer: a FFIValue of pointer type
+    :param FFIValue pointer: an FFIValue of pointer type
     :param string data: the data to copied
-    :return: A FFIValue
+    :return: An FFIValue
     :rtype: :data:`FFIValue`

     .. note::